Follow this Page for updates

 No significant effects on sleep quality

-Yamabushitake is a mushroom that grows on old or dead broadleaf trees, and is consumed in Japan and China without harmful effects.
+Yamabushitake is a mushroom that grows on old or dead broadleaf trees, and is consumed in Japan and China without reported harmful effects.

 The mushroom Yamabushitake (Hericium erinaceus) contains: